jtheardw/mantissa/README.md

 # Mantissa

 Mantissa is a young UCI-compatible chess engine written as a side project to learn both chess programming and also rust.
-Because of this, there are many things to improve both in terms of code clarity and in terms of performance and correctness for Mantissa, but there are a lot of ideas packed in already.
+Because of this, there are many things to improve both in terms of code organization and in terms of performance and correctness for Mantissa, but there are a lot of ideas packed in already.

 Mantissa is named after the "significand" (or mantissa) in the floating point spec (and math in general).
 Ironically there are next-to-no floats in Mantissa's code.